-Whip up this light and tangy cucumber slaw, when you’re looking for a substitute for those goopy mayo-based salads.
+Whip up this light and tangy cucumber slaw when you’re looking for a substitute for those goopy mayo-based salads.
 Fresh, crisp vegetables sliced or spiralized into thin strips creates the base for a delightfully crunchy slaw.
-Toss this vegan slaw with the homemade, tangy-sweet Asian dressing, and you’ve got the perfect side for veggie burgers, or a topping for vegan tacos!
+Toss this vegan slaw with the homemade, tangy-sweet Asian dressing, and you’ve got the perfect side for veggie burgers, or as a topping for vegan tacos!

 Is there anything better on hot summer days than a light, refreshing meal with a side crispy slaw?
 Wash it all down with an ice cold margarita or mojito, and that’s pretty much summer perfection to me.

 My favorite salad vegetable has to be the cucumber.
 Somehow light and crisp and juicy, all at the same time, it’s the perfect vehicle for dips (guacamole scooped up by cucumbers = love), and makes the best slaw, ever.
 Mixed with sweet carrots and peppery radishes, the combination is flavorful and wonderfully textured.

 Topped with a tangy-sweet Asian inspired dressing, cucumber slaw will complement your summer dinners beautifully — think, a side to grilled vegetable kabobs, or a topping for vegetarian tacos.
 Summer party food!

 How to Slice Vegetables for Cucumber Slaw

 This beautiful veggie slaw is in no way as tedious to make as it looks.
 There are so many cool tools out there to help with slicing and dicing — and I think I have them all, lol!
 Here are a few ways to get slender-sliced, crunchy vegetables in no time at all.
 These are gadgets I own and use all the time: